Albert G. Brown: Political career

 During his lifetime, Brown was one of the most popular and the most influential men in Mississippi.
 He is considered to be the father of the public school system and of the University of Mississippi.
 His rhetorical attacks on illiteracy are considered to have made a substantial contribution to the cause of education in Mississippi.

 He was also a Fire-Eater and a strong advocate for the expansion of slavery.
 In 1858, he said: "I want a foothold in Central America... because I want to plant slavery there....
 I want Cuba,...
 Tamaulipas, Potosi, and one or two other Mexican States; and I want them all for the same reason - for the planting or spreading of slavery."
 Indeed, he went on to say, "I would spread the blessings of slavery, like the religion of our Divine Master, to the uttermost ends of the earth."

 To those who agreed with such views, "Albert Gallatin Brown possessed magical powers.
 With many learnt spells, handsome countenance surrounded by a luxuriant, flowing beard and dark-curly hair, in every sense he looked distinguished.
 Courageous, he was void of vanity; animated, he was persuasive; his spirit, crackerish to the extreme."
 In his speech, Reuben Davis, who knew him well, states in his book Reminiscences on Mississippi and Mississippians that Brown "was the best-balanced man I ever knew....
 In politics, he had strategy with-out corruption, and handled all his opponents with skill but never descended to intrigue."
 During a lifetime, most of which was spent in an epoch of bitter controversy, his most intimate friends never heard him speak ill of others.

 Brown served three terms in the state legislature, four in the US Congress, one on the circuit bench.
-He was twice elected United States senator, twice Governor, and one senator in the Confederate Congress.
+He was twice elected United States senator, twice Governor, and once senator in the Confederate Congress.
 Rand wrote that "the political career of Albert Gallatin Brown provides one of the most amazing chapters in Mississippi history."